gracecode-org/breeze-outlook-sync/README.md

 2. Test the file by running: SyncContacts.ps1 -test
 ```

+# Setting up certificate-based authentication
+Microsoft deprecated and is/has removed Basic Authentication for Exchange Online, which is a good idea.
+This script now uses
+Client Certificate Authentication over HTTPS.

+New-SelfSignedCertificate -Subject "Breeze-Outlook-Sync-Client" -CertStoreLocation "cert:\CurrentUser\My" -KeySpec KeyExchange -FriendlyName "For the Breeze-Outlook-Sync Client"

 # Getting Started
 1. Edit the file created in the installation step.
 See the `config.json` section for details on how to edit this file.
 2. Test your connection, in your Powershell window: